 For weekday games, students must be at school by lunch to be eligible to participate in the afternoon.
-For Saturday games, students must be at school by lunch on the Friday before to be eligible to participate.
+For Saturday games, students must be at school by lunch on Friday before being eligible to participate.
 If a student is absent from school on Friday due to sickness, they will not be permitted to participate in the Saturday activity.